William Cook

 - but a non-linear mechanism for relational exploration,

-- while intelligence determines which abstractions survive reality.
+- and intelligence determines which abstractions survive contact with reality.

-At minimum, it raises a potentially important question:
+At minimum, this raises a potentially important question: